 Lenders in some states require a termite inspection.
 The test also looks for wood rot or water damage.
 You are entitled to a copy of the report.

 Most lenders also require a real estate survey (a drawing of the parcel’s property lines, structures, fences, retaining walls, driveways, public rights of way, etc.).

 For water quality questions, contact the Environmental Protection Agency’s (EPA) Safe Drinking Water Hotline at 800-426-4791.
 Go to www.epa.gov/epahome/whereyoulive.htm and enter the home’s ZIP code for local air, water quality and waste management information.
 Contact the state EPA office to check on asbestos, oil or water contamination problems.
 To get free water and air pollution reports by county, go to Scorecard website.

 If you’re buying an older home, consider testing for mold, lead or radon.
 Include a hazard contingency in your offer in case something of concern is found.
 This will give you a way out of the contract if you don’t want to do the cleanup.
 You can also ask the seller to clean up the hazardous conditions, but the seller is not required to do this.
-For a checklist of what questions to ask to evaluate hazards, go to US Environment Protection Agency website.
+For information on air-quality hazards found in homes, go to the US Environment Protection Agency website.

 Government offices, such as health, building and zoning departments, may be able to provide additional information on the property.